kdspa/kdspa/README.md

   <br>
   <br>
 Currently working on:
-- Naga (a custom multi-purpose Discord bot for the [Avatar: The Last Airbender](https://discord.gg/avatar) Discord server
+- Naga (a multi-purpose Discord bot for the [Avatar: The Last Airbender](https://discord.gg/avatar) Discord server)

 ---